 While it is important to take a rigorous course load, taking too many Honors or Advanced Placement courses can be detrimental.
 Students should think carefully about an Honors or Advanced Placement course load, and discuss it with parents and counselors.
 This is especially true if students are considering more than two Honors or Advanced Placement courses.

 If a student takes a summer school equivalency course at S.I. in the summer of 2023, he or she may take one study hall period for each semester of equivalency.
 Only one study hall per semester is allowed.
 Students eligible for only one semester of study hall will be assigned to the semester which best fits the schedule.
 No choice of semester or periods will be offered.
 If the student is eligible for study hall, he or she should check the appropriate box on the schedule request form.

 Change in Schedule

 Students should have a compelling reason to change their schedule.
-All Schedule Change Forms requiring different Fall or Year-Long courses must be received with all required signatures in the Scheduling Office by 8:30 am Tuesday, August 28, 2018.
-Requests affecting only Spring single-semester courses may be submitted through Tuesday, December 11, 2018.
-However, students are encouraged to submit all requests for both semesters by August 28, 2018, since, after this date, options for changing only Spring single-semester classes will be limited.
+All Schedule Change Forms for changes to preferences in electives (including Fine Arts, Psych, Econ, Sr. Religion, Sr. Govt) must be received by August 1, 2023.
+All changes for non-electives must be received with required signatures by 8:30 am Tuesday, August 22, 2023.
+The digital forms must be received by Scheduling with all required approvals by this deadline.
+Requests affecting only Spring single-semester courses may be submitted through Friday, December 8, 2023.
+However, students are encouraged to submit all requests for both semesters by the earlier deadline above, since after this date, options for changing only Spring single-semester classes will be limited.
 After these dates, only students with an academically compelling reason may request a change in schedule.
 In many cases, this change would be initiated by the counselor or the teacher.
 Students are not allowed to "drop" classes after the deadline.